jaidevxb/project-reviewer-agent/README.md

 # 🧠 Autonomous Project Reviewer Agent

-An agentic AI system that automatically reviews GitHub repositories by analyzing code quality, documentation, and project structure, and then generates a human-readable summary and actionable recommendations using a Large Language Model (LLM).
+A compact, explainable agent that reviews GitHub repositories using deterministic static analysis plus LLM-based synthesis to generate a human-readable summary and actionable recommendations.

-This project combines **deterministic static analysis** with **LLM-based synthesis** to produce reliable, explainable, and practical project reviews.

 ---

-## 🚀 Features
+## 🚀 Key Features

-- 🔍 Clones and analyzes GitHub repositories
-- 📊 Scores projects across multiple dimensions:
-  - Code Quality
-  - Documentation
+- Repository cloning and safe file enumeration
+- Deterministic checks for missing docstrings, TODOs, and oversized files
-  - Structure & Testing
+- Project scoring for Code Quality, Documentation, and Structure & Tests
-- 🧠 Detects issues such as:
-  - Missing docstrings
-  - Oversized / unrefactored files
-  - Missing tests
-  - Incomplete README sections
-- 🤖 Generates:
-  - High-level project summary
-  - Actionable improvement recommendations
+- LLM-based synthesis (Groq) for final summary and actionable recommendations
-- 🖥 Interactive Streamlit UI for easy usage
+- CLI and Streamlit UI
+- Report export to Markdown / PDF
-- 🧩 Clean, modular, agent-style architecture
+- Modular, explainable architecture

 ---

-## 🏗 Architecture Overview
+## 🏗 How it works

-GitHub Repo
-↓
-Rule-based Static Analysis
-↓
-Scoring Engine
-↓
-LLM-based Summary & Recommendations
-↓
-Streamlit UI / CLI Output

-- **Deterministic tools** handle correctness and scoring
+1. Clone repository and enumerate files (skips ignored folders).
+2. Read whitelisted files (safety checks: extensions and size limits).
+3. Run deterministic static checks and collect issues.
+4. Score the project across defined categories.
+5. Generate a concise LLM summary and recommendations.
+6. Present results via CLI or Streamlit and allow export to Markdown/PDF.

-- **LLM (Groq)** is used only for synthesis and reasoning
+> Deterministic checks are used for reliability; the LLM (Groq) is used only for concise synthesis and recommendations.
-- This design minimizes hallucination and improves reliability

 ---